kletobias/kletobias.github.io/_projects/linux_course_test1.md

     - `-r`, `-R` or `--recursive` removes directories and their contents recursively.
     - Any combination of the above commands, including none of them together with wildcards.
   - The command has several options that can act as a safety net, so the user gets prompts, warnings or more control over how verbose the command is once executed.
 This can reduce the danger of involuntarily removing essential files and directories of the system.
 See `man rm` for details.
+#### mv
   - `mv`
   - moves or renames files.
   - `mv [OPTION]... [-T] SOURCE DEST`
     -  With `-T`, it treats the `DEST` as a regular file and not as a 	directory.
     - It renames `SOURCE` to `DEST`
       - Example that also shows that it works without using `-T` as well.
 		   As illustrated below.
 One just can't specify a directory as `DEST` for it to work.
 			 It also shows that only the file name gets changed, the content of the original file remains the same:
-	    ```bash
+	   	```sh
 		[tklein@linux ~]$ ls -ltr david*
 		-r--r--r--.
 1 tklein tklein 0 Dec 20 06:21 david
 		[tklein@linux ~]$ echo "This file documents the endevour of finding david's last name" > david